-As a group we work under the oversight of elders: Troxel Ballou, Tim Byers, and Rick Linn.
+As a group we work under the oversight of elders: Troxel Ballou, Tim Byers, Byron Gage, and Rick Linn.
 These are men whom we have come to trust and whom we believe are qualified to serve as our spiritual leaders.
 We look to them as our examples and expect them to look after our spiritual welfare.
 (1 Pet 5:1-3, Titus 1:5-9, 1 Tim 3:1-7)

 Below is a description of the areas of work in which we are engaged.
 At the end of each year we review our work and plan for the coming year.
 This is an effort that involves the entire church.
 Our progress is reviewed periodically at regular meetings during the year.

-We meet together every Sunday for two periods of public worship, although once a month we usually meet on Sunday evening in group meetings hosted in some of our homes.
+We meet together every Sunday for a period of public worship, although once a month we usually meet on Sunday evening in group meetings hosted in some of our homes.
 Our purpose is to publicly praise God and to encourage one another toward greater works of service.
 Together we pray and sing to God and listen to lessons from God's holy word.
 We remember God's love for us and Christ's great sacrifice by taking the Lord's Supper and reflecting on its significance.
 On this day, we also take the opportunity for the members of our assembly to contribute financially to support the work which we have agreed to do.
 In addition to our usual practice of a balance of songs, prayers, and a sermon, we periodically set aside special service for greater emphasis on song worship, prayer, or a discussion of some Biblical topic.
 In all of these activities, visitors are welcome to join us and participate.
 (Heb.
 10:23-25; Acts 20:7: Eph.
 5:18-20; Col. 3:16; Acts 2:42; 4:24-35; 1 Cor.
 16:1-2)

 As a group we meet together for Bible classes twice a week: Sunday morning and Wednesday evening.
 Our classes are organized into both adult and age-segregated children's studies.
 All classes run for a duration of three months: Sep-Nov, Dec-Feb, Mar-May and Jun-Aug.
 The teaching duties are shared by able Bible teachers who are all members of this group.
 Opportunities are available for new teachers to gain experience by co-teaching with more experienced teachers.
 (Col. 4:16; Eph.
 4:11-13; II Tim.
 2:2, 14-15)